DannieBGoode/opensx70/_pages/about.md

 GitHub repository: https://github.com/openSX70/openSX70-dongle-PCB

-The main part of the project is the main SX70 PCB.
+The central part of the project is the main SX70 PCB.

 ![Fire image]({{site.url}}/{{site.baseurl}}img/about/openSX70-board-evolution.jpg)